sonertari/PFRE/README.md

 	+ Pfctl is executed in a separate process, which times out if pfctl takes too long.
 	+ As the sole gatekeeper for the Model, PFRE controller, pfrec is the only executable enabled in doas configuration.
 Pfrec validates all commands and their arguments given to it.
 	+ The View never reaches to the filesystem, nor runs any system executable (perhaps only /bin/sleep).
-	+ All system executables are called using their full path.
+	+ All system executables are called using their full pathnames.
 	+ The number of anchors in inline rules is restricted to a configurable maximum.
 	+ JavaScript use is kept to a minimum.